History of Hinduism: Expansion in South-East Asia

-Late-Classical Hinduism – Puranic Hinduism (c.
+Late-Classical Hinduism – Puranic Hinduism and decline of Buddhism (c.
 650–1200 CE)

 After the end of the Gupta Empire and the collapse of the Harsha Empire, power became decentralised in India.
 Several larger kingdoms emerged, with "countless vasal states".
 The kingdoms were ruled via a feudal system.
 Smaller kingdoms were dependent on the protection of the larger kingdoms.
 "The great king was remote, was exalted and deified", as reflected in the Tantric Mandala, which could also depict the king as the centre of the mandala.

 The disintegration of central power also lead to regionalisation of religiosity, and religious rivalry.
 Local cults and languages were enhanced, and the influence of "Brahmanic ritualistic Hinduism" was diminished.
 Rural and devotional movements arose, along with Shaivism, Vaisnavism, Bhakti and Tantra, though "sectarian groupings were only at the beginning of their development".
 Religious movements had to compete for recognition by the local lords.
-Buddhism lost its position after the 8th century, and began to disappear in India.
+Buddhism lost its position after the 8th century, due to the loss of financial support from royal donors and the lack of appeal among the rural masses, and began to disappear in India.
 This was reflected in the change of puja-ceremonies at the courts in the 8th century, where Hindu gods replaced the Buddha as the "supreme, imperial deity".